 In the Swiss Alps you’ll find some of the most incredible long descents!
 Zermatt is the most renowned heliskiing spot in this country but you can also start your trip from Verbier, Murren, or Andermatt or even from the top of Le Petit Combin!
 You will find unspoiled backcountry terrain and incredibly beautiful scenery, with the possibility of flying up to 4200 m for a 2000 meters descent.

 You’ll find plenty of heliskiing trips on offer in Italy.
-Monte Rosa is one of the most spectacular and diverse heliskiing areas in the Alps, with its alpine bowls, steep coulouirs and dozens of drop off-points.
-You can also enjoy great heliskiing in Courmayeur, Gressoney, Livignio, and Cervinia.
-Or you could also try Val Formazza or the untouched Valle Stura in the Piedmont.
+Monte Rosa is one of the most spectacular and diverse heliskiing areas in the Alps, with its alpine bowls, steep couloirs and dozens of drop off-points.
+You can also enjoy great heliskiing in Courmayeur (the Italian gateway to Mont Blanc) and Gressoney.
+Besides, you could try Val Formazza or the untouched Valle Stura in the Piedmont.

 Few destinations can match the diversity of heliskiing you can find within the borders of this incredible country.
 Discover the wild slopes of the Kamchatka Peninsula or enjoy incredible runs in remote Chukotka, only 45 km away from Alaska, with nearly 3000 square kilometers to choose from.
 It’s certainly a destination for a wild and unforgettable heliskiing adventure, reserved for experienced riders.
 Be aware you won’t find here the same accommodation and service standards as in the rest of Europe.